javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 ![](xhr-preflight.svg)

-Let's see how it works step-by-step on example, for a cross-domain `PATCH` request (this method is often used to update data):
+Let's see how it works step-by-step on example, for a cross-origin `PATCH` request (this method is often used to update data):

 ```js
 let response = await fetch('https://site.com/service.json', {